genesis-community/genesis/docs/ci/README.md

 # Genesis CI Pipeline Documentation

 Genesis includes a CI pipeline system that generates deployment automation for CI/CD platforms.
-The system supports Concourse CI natively and has experimental support for GitHub Actions.
+The system supports Concourse CI natively

 This documentation is split into two audiences: